 The Massachusetts State Police will be tasked with maintaining a comprehensive Civilian Resource List, a statewide database of all available civilian search and rescue resources, including organized groups and individuals who have been credentialed to assist in operations by the State Police.

 In order to best ensure the integrity of the civilians who respond to a missing person scene, all civilians who wish to be placed on this list will be required to submit to a background check and agree to abide by all rules and regulations concerning their conduct during the course of the operation.

 The Plan also has protocols for dealing with untrained searchers.
 These are the civilians, usually family members and neighbors, who have no specific training.
 The majority of these volunteers are highly motivated.
 However, it is this type of searcher that can pose a risk to themselves, the missing individual and to the integrity of the search as a whole.
 Accordingly, this searcher must be managed in a specific manner as set forth by the Plan's protocols.

 A sworn member of the State Police will oversee the compilation and distribution of the civilian resource lists, as well as be present at all search and rescue operations in which the State Police participate.
 This position will be known as the Civilian Search and Rescue Coordinator.

-Once enacted, the Plan for Civilian Search and Rescue will ensure that the search for missing persons in the Commonwealth will continue to be a coordinated, efficient, and, most importantly, timely operation.
+The Plan for Civilian Search and Rescue ensures that searches for missing persons in the Commonwealth are coordinated and efficient.
 This Plan provides a mechanism that will ensure that all law enforcement, trained civilians, and untrained civilians, can work together in searches.
 It is the belief of the Executive Office of Public Safety that this Plan will save lives in the Commonwealth of Massachusetts.